JoggAI-Tech/docs/api-reference/API Documentation/CreateVideoFromURL.md

 Upload the URL to create the product and analyze the URL to retrieve product information.

+Please refer to the [Upload URL to create product](https://docs.jogg.ai/api-reference/URL-to-Video/UploadURL) for the full options of enums.

 ```bash
 curl --location --request POST 'https://api.jogg.ai/v1/product' \
 --header 'x-api-key: <your-api-key>' \